UBC-LA-Hackathon/hack-la-2023/README.md

 1. Clone repo. `git clone {paste URL you copied}`
 1. Navigate into repo. `cd hack-la-203`
 1. Rename the `rename_me` folder with your group name.
 All of your work should be contained inside this folder to reduce the likelihood of merge conflicts when you submit your work later.
-1. Download your events data from the Canvas quiz and place under the `data` folder, and rename the file as `events.csv`.
+1. Download your events data from the Canvas quiz and place under the `{group_name}/data` folder, and rename the file as `events.csv`.
 Anything that is contained in this folder is gitignored.
 1. [Optional] Run the `starter.ipynb`file.
 1. Start hacking!

+### Git and Jupyter
+1. Note that if you're using Jupyter Notebooks, the output cells that contain potentially sensitive data are saved and can accidentally be added, committed, and pushed to Github.
+Please take care to **clear your cells** before adding and committing your Notebooks.
+1. VSCode has the ability to [clear all outputs](https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_clear-output-or-restartinterrupt-the-kernel) in a Jupyter notebook.

 ### Final Submission
 1. Update the `final_submission_template.md` that is inside your group's folder.